nikbearbrown/NanoLex/Data/NanoLex_4.md

 Given the growing emphasis on targeted therapies and minimally invasive treatment options, the role of photosensitizing agents is expanding in modern medicine.
 Their ability to precisely control treatment areas with light reduces damage to surrounding healthy tissues, a significant advancement over traditional therapies.

+### Expanded Definition and Usage:
-### Conclusion\nThe inclusion of photosensitizing agents in therapeutic protocols represents a significant evolution in treatment methodologies, enabling highly targeted and effective treatment options in various areas of medicine.
+The inclusion of photosensitizing agents in therapeutic protocols represents a significant evolution in treatment methodologies, enabling highly targeted and effective treatment options in various areas of medicine.
 Understanding their properties and applications enhances the ability to leverage these agents effectively, improving patient outcomes in numerous conditions.